NateNotermann/T2W7-weekend-jquery-salary-calculator/INSTRUCTIONS.md

 append information to the DOM <!-- Done -->
 and clear the input fields. <!-- Done  - clears fields after submitting -->
 Using the stored information, calculate monthly costs and append this to the to DOM. <!-- appends the SUM to the DOM -->
-If the total monthly cost exceeds $20,000, add a red background color to the total monthly cost.
+If the total monthly cost exceeds $20,000, <!-- added function that LOOPS through Total Monthly Array>
+add a red background color to the total monthly cost. <!-- if total monthly cost greater than $20,000, it changes the background of the number to RED -->

 Create a delete button that removes an employee from the DOM.
 For Base mode, it does **not** need to remove that Employee's salary from the reported total.